felixmosh/bull-board/examples/with-express/README.md

-# Multiple instances of `bull-board` example
+# Express example

-This example shows how to install multiple instances of your `bull-board`.
+This example shows how to use [Express.js](https://expressjs.com/) as a server for bull-board.